Maneren/dotfiles/README.md

 ## Branches

-- main - Manjaro desktop and partially WSL
+- main - Manjaro on desktop and partially in WSL 2
-- wsl - Ubuntu on WSL2 and on Termux - _archived_
+- wsl - Ubuntu on WSL 2 and on Termux - _archived_
 - pop - Pop!\_OS desktop - _archived_

 ## Install